iancupopp/mandel-vs22/README.md

 **Note:** I've chosen to use the <code>std::deque</code> instead of <code>std::queue</code> over performance concerns.

 ## GPU oriented
 Previously, we have seen that parallelism significantly improves performance, so a natural question comes to mind: what if we were able to execute **more** operations at the same time?
 It turns out that the GPU (graphics processing unit) is specialized in performing rather simple operations in parallel, which comes in handy for our implementation of the Mandelbrot set.
 In order to run code on the GPU and not on the CPU I used the OpenGL API, through a couple of C++ libraries (GLFW + GLAD).
 In fact, the actual C++ code (mainly boilerplate code for creating a window, etc.) was executed on the CPU, but the GLAD library made it possible to write a **shader** (a little program that lies on the GPU) in the *OpenGL shading language* (GLSL) which is executed on the **GPU**.
 In this documentation I will include the GLSL code responsible for plotting the Mandelbrot set.
-For more information about OpenGL, I strongly recommend the (LearnOpenGL)[https://learnopengl.com/]. website, which made this project possible.
+For more information about OpenGL, I strongly recommend the [LearnOpenGL](https://learnopengl.com/). website, which made this project possible.

 ### Brief overview of the shader code
 The project includes two types of shaders: the **vertex** and **fragment** shader.
 The **vertex** shader is responsible for setting up the area of the screen that is being rendered to (achieved by drawing **two** triangles composing a rectangle covering the whole screen).
 The **fragment** shader takes as input every pixel and outputs its color, which, in this case, is based on the iteration count of the point corresponding to that pixel's XY coordinates in the screen space.
 .
-For a practical introduction to shaders, visit [https://learnopengl.com/Getting-started/Shaders LearnOpenGL-Shaders].
+For a practical introduction to shaders, visit [LearnOpenGL-Shaders](https://learnopengl.com/Getting-started/Shaders).

 The vertex shader code is pretty much boilerplate (standard), as it simply sets up the drawing area (a full-screen quad).
 Thus, it is going to need some *vertex data* which comprises of the vertices of the 2 triangles.
 This part is covered in the previous link.